SIsilicon/WorldEdit-BE-Docs/docs/usage/general/patterns.md

     You can also define certain block variations by adding a data value to the block ID. `wool:1` is orange wool for instance.
 This can't be defined alongside block states.

-## Pattern Picker

-When using items, the Pattern Picker (:wedit-eyedropper:) allows you to select blocks to be used in a pattern by other items (just Selection Fill (:wedit-selection-fill:) for now).
-To set a pattern to a block, just use the item on the block of your choice.
-You can select air by using it without facing any block (mobile players just have to tap and hold).
-You may add additional blocks by using this tool while sneaking.

 !!!
 Tip

-    Using the Pattern Picker also displays the block's ID and block states, so you can also use it to find the ID and states of different blocks!
+    Using the [Pattern Picker](/usage/kit#pattern_picker) displays the block's ID and block states, so you can do this to find the ID and states of different blocks!